hindman/optopus/misc/plan.md

 x Simple-spec use case.

-- Zero-config use case: rewrite.
-  - Change this to wildcard Opt.
+x Zero-config use case: rewrite to use Phrase.parse() with wildcard Opt.

 - API use case: basic features: option, tolerant, static nargs, static ntimes.

+- Rename zero-config to wildcard: should be able to combine API usage with either positional or option wildcards.

 - Basic help text creation.